Home / Blog/ Kids Nutrition/ Best 10 Sources of Protein for Kids

 Best 10 Sources of Protein for Kids

-Protein is one of the most important parts of a healthy diet.
-Your child needs to meet their protein requirements as they continue to grow and develop.
-Protein works to build and fortify muscles, heal injuries, and create new tissues throughout the body.
+Protein is one of the most important parts of a healthy diet, especially for growing kids.
+It helps build and fortify muscles, heal injuries, and create new tissues throughout the body.
+But are you making sure your child has enough protein at every meal?
+Let’s dive into all things protein for kids.

 How Much Protein Does My Child Need Per Day?